 Use delivery services instead of going out

 Please order food and other essentials online, for delivery to your hall, instead of going out shopping.
 You might find THIS LIST of delivery companies useful.
-Ask a friend or your "bug buddy" to bring any deliveries to your room.
-If you do not have anyone who can help, let the Hall Manager and Warden for your hall know this, so we can arrange for our staff and RAs to help you.
+Find out how to receive deliveries whilst in quarantine HERE.

 Wear a face covering and keep a safe distance